fluxninja/aperture/docs/content/concepts/scheduler.md

 $$

 To manage prioritized requests, the scheduler seeks tokens from the token bucket.
-If tokens are available, they are used for scheduling and route requests to the suitable service.
+If tokens are available, they are used for scheduling and routing requests to the suitable service.
 In cases where tokens are not readily available, requests are queued, waiting either until tokens become accessible or until a timeout occurs - the latter being dependent on the workload or `check()` call timeout.

 ### Tokens {#tokens}